henryw374/blog/posts/what-is-inst.md

 This post looks at the meaning of the `#inst` reader literal from [Extensible Data Notation](https://github.com/edn-format/edn) (hereafter referred to as 'edn'), how it behaves by default in Clojure(script) and when it might not be sufficient for representing date/time information.

-The majority of the content of this post comes from the Rationale section of [the time-literals](https://github.com/henryw374/time-literals), a Clojure(Script) library which provides tagged literals for java.time objects.
+The majority of the content of this post comes from the Rationale section of [time-literals](https://github.com/henryw374/time-literals), a Clojure(Script) library which provides tagged literals for java.time objects.

 ## What is #inst ?